 With children, teachers and members of staff from a range of countries and cultures the school is incredibly diverse, making it an interesting place to work.

-The school has between 3 and 7 classes in each Year group with a network of 5 non class based Assistant Heads each in charge of a different department in the school.
-They work alongside their department deputies who are class based to ensure each section of the school runs smoothly.
+The school has between 3 and 7 classes in each Year group with supportive and skilled SLT.
 There is a Vice Principal and a Principal to support the development of the school and every member of staff.
 The opportunity to enhance Continual Professional Development is readily available through our links with The British School Middle East Association (BSME), as is the chance of progression and promotion, in the school, for those seeking to further their career developments.
 The senior leaders are very focused on providing opportunities for distributed leadership and succession.

 The range of extensive Extra Curricular Activities available provides staff members with the opportunity to become actively involved in school life and have a positive impact on the many enthusiastic children.

-One of Al Rabeeh’s latest recruits who joined last year has said the following about her experience moving to Abu Dhabi:
+One of Al Rabeeh’s recent recruits has said the following about her experience moving to Abu Dhabi:

 “Being a parent with grown up children who were pursuing their own careers, I decided that the time was right to challenge myself and seek pastures new.
 Having worked in UK primary schools for 17 years and 10 years at my last school, this was an amazing opportunity to do something completely different and immerse myself in this rich and varied culture.
 I have met many new and established teachers here and all have their own reasons for relocating but are united in their passion for teaching and a love of life here in Abu Dhabi.